Warrants to seize and sell property

 Warrant to take items you own

-A warrant to seize property orders the sheriff to go to your home or business (if you own the business) and take non-secured items to sell.
+A warrant to seize property allows the sheriff to go to your home or business (if you own the business) and take non-secured items to sell.
+A warrant to seize property is valid for one year.
 Non-secured items are valuable things that you own outright, for example, your car.
-Your car will not be seized if it is worth less than $6700.
-You can keep household goods that help you live in basic comfort, for example, your fridge, television, washing machine, basic furniture, some personal jewellery, and clothing.
+Your car will not be seized if it is your primary form of transport and it is worth less than $7600.
+You can keep household goods that help you live in basic comfort, for example, your fridge, television, washing machine, basic furniture and clothing.

 The sheriff might take the goods, or just make a list of what is seized.
 Once the sheriff has listed the goods, you cannot sell or get rid of them.